knadh/otpgateway/README.md

 # OTP Gateway

-OTP (One Time Password) Gateway is a standalone web app that provides a central gateway to verify user addresses such as e-mails and phone numbers or get a 2FA confirmations from thse addresses.
+OTP (One Time Password) Gateway is a standalone web app that provides a central gateway to verify user addresses such as e-mails and phone numbers or get a 2FA confirmations from these addresses.
 An e-mail / SMTP verification provider is bundled and it is easy to write custom providers as Go plugins, for instance a plugin that uses Twilio to send out verification codes to phone numbers as text messages.

 - Use the built in web UI to easily integrate with existing applications.
 - Use the HTTP/JSON APIs to build your own UI.